 University of Montevallo

-Before pursuing a Ph.D., Keith spent 16 years working as a newspaper reporter and editor.
+Before pursuing a Ph.D., Prof. Keith spent 16 years working as a newspaper reporter and editor.
 She was a reporter for the Athens (Ala.)
 News-Courier, wire editor of The Cullman (Ala.)
 Times, a copy editor/page designer and weekend magazine editor of the Birmingham (Ala.)
 Post-Herald, a copy editor/page designer and assistant newsfeatures editor for Florida Today in Melbourne, and a copy editor/page designer in news and sports for the St. Petersburg (Fla.)
-Times, one of the nation's largest independently owned dailies.
+Times, now known as the Tampa Bay Times.

 Awards & Recognitions